NetworkManager/NetworkManager-ci/README.md

   * Execute "echo 'Hello world'"
   # Check various value via period of time (once a second).
 Then keyword is useles, just marking results more visible
   Then "Bonding Mode: IEEE 802.3ad Dynamic link aggregation" is visible with command "cat /proc/net/bonding/nm-bond" in "5" seconds
+  # Check various value twice (default)
+  Then "Transmit Hash Policy:\s+vlan\+srcmac" is visible with command "cat /proc/net/bonding/nm-bond"
   # Check various value immediately
-  Then "Transmit Hash Policy:\s+vlan\+srcmac" is visible with command "cat /proc/net/bonding/nm-bond"
+  Then "Transmit Hash Policy:\s+vlan\+srcmac" is visible with command "cat /proc/net/bonding/nm-bond" in "1" seconds
   # Very bond specific step checking if bond device is up.
   Then Check bond "nm-bond" link state is "up"
   ```

 * Reports
-  * You can see stdou output when running from command line
+  * You can see stdout output when running from command line
   * You can see nice HTML reports too stored in /tmp
     * PASS report has just after cleanup info in it
       * https://vbenes.fedorapeople.org/NM/PASS_bond_8023ad_with_vlan_srcmac.html